Wanám: Weapons

 War arrows had large lanceolate bamboo heads, sometimes artistically jagged along the edges.
 Hunting arrows were tipped with a bone slinter serving both as point and barb.
 They also used human arm bones for making arrowheads.
 The reason for using arm bones since the arm is what you use when firing a bow.
 Bird arrows consisted of a reed with its bulbous root forming the head.
 Fish arrows had one to three points.
 The feathering was either of the wrapped (Arara feathering) or of the sewn type (Xingii feathering).
 The feathering of some arrows consisted of three or even four feathers, an unusual number.
 The whistling arrows were provided with a hollow nut near the tip.
 Wanám poisoned their arrows with curare and carried them with the points in a bamboo sheath to prevent accidents.
 They hunted with simple blowguns made of a section of bamboo about 6 feet (2 m.) in length.
 Blowgun darts, usually made of thin palm splinters, were kept in a section of bamboo enclosed in a palm spathe.
 They were also poisoned with curare.
 For the release, the arrow was held between the index and the middle finger.

 Musical instruments

 Some trumpets had a bell modeled of wax and affixed to a long tube of human bone; other trumpets were globular in shape and made of clay; and still others combined a wide bamboo resonator, a slender bamboo tube, and a separate mouth piece.
 Those trumpets were used for signals when arriving to a village or settlement.

 Fire

 Fire was produced by the drill method.
 Cotton or bark cloth was used as tinder.
 Basketry fire fans were rectangular.
 For torches, pieces of bark were dipped in wax.

-Social Organization
+Social organization

-There were as many chiefs as family heads, but heir authority was scant.
+There were as many chiefs as family heads, but their authority was scant.